Solutions-Nitriques/oembed_field/README.md

 ### TODO ###

+- Refactor how the drivers are managed in the ServiceDispatcher
+- Allow appending parameters to oEmbed request from section editor
 - Adds a auto-refresh data mechanism
 - Automatically add sites in the JIT authorized sites (for thumbnail and image services)
 - Add a field setting: Authorize only certain drivers (needs discussion on that)